JonahTzuChi/chatgpt_telegram_bot/README.md

 1. [*Build ChatGPT from GPT-3*](https://learnprompting.org/docs/applied_prompting/build_chatgpt)

 # Remarks
 This is a project I fork from other repo and I try my very best to remove the "ChatGPT".
-For short, I appreciate the author of the original the repo for his/her contribution and respect the ToS of OpenAI.
+In short, I appreciate the author of the original the repo for his/her contribution and respect the ToS of OpenAI.